Author: Kevin George

 This book is a work in progress.
 Posts on this blog are to enable readers to examine the manuscript and make commentary.
 These blog posts are NOT the final version!

-Verse 5 states that we are released from our sins “by his blood”.
+Verse 5 states that Jesus has “has freed us from our sins by his blood.”
 But how does the blood of Jesus release us from sin?
 Many people today have no clue, and just “claim” the blood as a magical enchantment, declaring themselves to be from sin by the power of the blood.
 Perhaps worse, many also think that believers are covered in the blood of Christ so that God can no longer see the sin in their lives, so that God now considers them innocent!
 However, neither of these interpretations are correct.

 How can washing robes in red blood make the robes turn white?
 The claim of verse 14 is absurd without understanding that being washed in blood is not a reference to literal blood as a substance, but as a blood covenant.
 The author of Revelation just assumes that the readers of his day would grasp that blood implies a covenant; no explanation was needed.
 The same applies to many other biblical references to blood without any additional specification of a covenant.

 Figuratively washing dirty robes in the blood covenant of Jesus Christ results in leaving addictions to sin behind and living a pure life, thus making the robe to be white.
 It is on this basis that they can be “before the throne of God, and serve him day and night.”
 It is not because an alien righteousness of Christ was applied to their account, but rather because they had been cleansed of sinful living and were thereby welcome to participate in heavenly things, in the very presence of God.